tempxla/twitter-friend-list/README.md

     access_token        = "......"
     access_token_secret = "......"

-When you run command, the tool download followers and followings, and diff latest list.
+When you run this command, the tool download followers and followings, and diff latest list.

     twitter-friend-list
 If you need not download, add "diff" option.

     twitter-friend-list diff